Writing a Letter of Business Closure

 • Salutation, message regarding the closure of the company/business, valediction, and the sender’s name, title and company.

-It is not wise to send the same letter to all readers.
-Moreover, it is necessary to categorize the letters according to the type of reader (customers, suppliers, etc.).
+It is necessary to categorize the letters according to the type of reader.
+For example, you do not want to send the same letter to a vendor that you would to a creditor as these parties play two different roles for your business.
 Checking the letter content before sending it will help in finding out any missing information or details.
 Once again, make sure that everyone associated with the business is informed about the business closure.

-Finally, before sending the letter, it must be thoroughly proofread to avoid any errors or typos.
+Finally, before sending the letter of business closure, remember to proofread to avoid any errors or typos.
 To check the quality of the letter of business closure, one can compare it with the closing letter of a fellow business owner.
-It is advisable to obtain legal advice from an attorney to follow the procedure of closing of the business and dealing with clients, customers, and suppliers.
+If you have a lot of accounts receivable, accounts paybale, assets or accumulated debt, it is advisable to obtain legal advice from an attorney to ensure proper closing procedures are followed.